zephyrproject-rtos/zephyr/doc/platform/qemu_cortex_m3.rst

 * Stellaris UART

 .. note::
-   This platform configuration makes no claims about its suitability for use with an actual ti_lm3s6965 hardware system, or any other hardware system.
+   This board configuration makes no claims about its suitability for use with an actual ti_lm3s6965 hardware system, or any other hardware system.

 Supported Boards
 ****************

-The basic_cortex_m3 platform configuration has been tested on QEMU 2.1 patched with Zephyr's :file:`0001-armv7m-support-basepri-primask-interrupt-locking.patch`.
+The qemu_cortex_m3 board configuration has been tested on QEMU 2.1 patched with Zephyr's :file:`0001-armv7m-support-basepri-primask-interrupt-locking.patch`.

 Supported Features
 ******************

-The basic_cortex_m3 platform configuration supports the following hardware features:
+The qemu_cortex_m3 board configuration supports the following hardware features:

 +--------------+------------+----------------------+